numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 **Use arrays**.

 -  They support multidimensional array algebra that is supported in MATLAB
--  They are the standard vector/matrix/tensor type of NumpY.
+-  They are the standard vector/matrix/tensor type of NumPy.
 Many NumPy functions return arrays, not matrices.
 -  There is a clear distinction between element-wise operations and linear algebra operations.